jagdeesh109/testgradle/README.md

 # testgradle
-getting handsonn gradle. checking the basic
+getting hands on gradle. checking the basic on [offical website](http://gradle.org/).